ItsNovrix/comment-scout/README.md

 [action]: https://i.imgur.com/6Voa0Zy.png

-# What's New?
+# Getting Started

-### Notice Comment Unlocked

-Comment Scout's notice comments are now unlocked by default, allowing users to reply directly to them if necessary.

-### Optional Notice Comment Locking

-Functionality has been implemented into Comment Scout's settings to optionally lock the notice comment

-# How It Works?

-Comment Scout is a flexible bot that can automatically post custom comments (Notices) on subreddit posts.
-Configurable criteria within the bot settings allow options for notices to be delayed, removed after a set time, distinguished, stickied, and more.
-Comment Scout can then automatically filter posts, remove them, or update post flairs if users do not respond to its initial notice within a configured timeframe.
-Comment Scout also includes whitelist and blacklist settings, allowing configuration based on post content, presence of links, flairs, and more, giving moderators precise control over how it acts.

-While Comment Scout can be used for a variety of purposes, the name speaks to its main goal of helping make content attribution easier.
-When a user submits a post, Comment Scout can comment on the post with a configurable message requesting a source for the content.
-Comment Scout will then monitor the post for a set period of time, keeping an eye out for the OP to provide a source.
-If a comment hasn't been made within the set period of time, the post can then be filtered or removed.
-Comment Scout can provide removal reasons if these are configured in the installation settings.
+Comment Scout is quick to set up in your subreddit.
+Follow these steps to get it running:

+1. **Install the bot**
+	- Go to the Comment Scout developer page and click **Add to community**.
+	- Select the subreddit where you want Comment Scout active.
+2. **Grant permissions**
+	- Approve the requested permissions when prompted.
+3. **Configure your settings**
+	- In the settings panel, configure the settings for whitelist/blacklist, comment requirements, notice comments, and actions.
+See the sections below for more details on configuration.
+4. **Test the bot**
+	- Submit a test post to your subreddit.
+	- Verify that Comment Scout reacts correctly.
+5. **Adjust settings**
+	- If needed, use the **Configuration** section to add further configuration and adjust your settings such as notice delay, auto-removal, enabling distinguishing/sticky, and more.

+Once configured, Comment Scout will automatically handle new submissions according to your preferences.

 # Configuration

 Currently, the bot settings consist of five sections:

-1) What type of filtering should the bot honor (whitelist, blacklist, both, or none)?
+1. What type of filtering should the bot honor (whitelist, blacklist, both, or none)?
-2) What posts should the bot act on (whitelist), and what posts should the bot ignore (blacklist)?
+2. What posts should the bot act on (whitelist), and what posts should the bot ignore (blacklist)?
-3) What type of comments should Comment Scout look for in the post and how should they be configured?
+3. What type of comments should Comment Scout look for in the post and how should they be configured?
-4) Should a notice be sent to the OP?
+4. Should a notice be sent to the OP?
-5) What should be done if the OP doesn't respond to their notice?
+5. What should be done if the OP doesn't respond to their notice?

 ## 1. Post Requirements (White and Black List)